World Darts Championship prize money: How much will winner earn at Ally Pally?

 The PDC World Darts Championship has delivered plenty of shocks and show-stopping moments captivating fans at Alexandra Palace over the festive period.

-Luke Littler is the favourite to win the title in January, and saw his chances boosted earlier in the tournament after last year’s winner Luke Humphries was beaten by two-time winner Peter Wright in the last-16.
+Luke Littler is the favourite to win the title in January and faces Michael Van Gerwen in the final tonight.

-Meanwhile, two-time champion Gary Anderson and 2023 winner Michael Smith were among the upsets as both crashed out in the opening rounds.
+‘The Nuke’ swept past Stephen Bunting in the semi-finals, while ‘MVG’ had too much for Chris Dobey.

 This time last year, much was made of a then-16-year-old Littler potentially taking home £500,000 for winning the competition, though he eventually had to ‘settle’ for the runners-up prize of £200,000.